EunchongKim/github.io/README.md

 # Lists of Key Projects

 This repo is about the projects what I drive.
 There are three main sources of them: Course works, final thesis and previous working experience.
-The course works are generally based on Java and C, the final project called 'Fitness Video Recommendation' could be seen in the local-server website (which will be published with a domain soon) and  details of the previous project in the company cannot be revealed in the public area because of a confidential reason, but it could be checked in the official website (https://pico.me/home/) and the whole structure design paper what I made.
+The course works are generally based on Java and C. The final project called 'Fitness Video Recommendation' could be seen in the published website.
+The details of the project in the previous company cannot be revealed in the public area because of a confidential reason, but it could be checked in the official website (https://pico.me/home/) and the whole structure design paper what I made at the end of this page.

 ## Table of Contents
 * [Fitness Video Recommendation](#fitness-video-recommendation)